cades/respec-given/README.md

 ### <a name="transform-test-code"></a> Transform test code

-Technique used here is inspired by [power-assert](https://github.com/power-assert-js/power-assert).
+The technique used here is inspired by [power-assert](https://github.com/power-assert-js/power-assert).

-there are 2 Node.js loader out of box:
+there are 2 Node.js loader out of the box:

 - JavaScript loader